 A second hardback edition of the novel, bowdlerised by editors at Heinemann, was published as part of a uniform edition in 1970, but the original text has not appeared since its publication in 1961.
 The Worm and the Ring has not been published in America, and as yet there has been no paperback edition.
-Gwen Bustin died in 1974, and Moyna Morris died in 2000, so it would now be possible to reprint the novel in its original state.
+Given that Gwen Bustin died in 1974, and other people referred to in the text are also no longer with us, in theory it would now be possible to reprint the novel in its original state.

 This experience of legal suppression had an impact on Burgess’s future writing.
 In 1961 the text of his novel Devil of a State was altered before publication.
-Instead of being set in Brunei, where Burgess had taught at the Sultan Omar Ali Saifuddin College, the location of the published book was noved to the fictional African country of Dunia.
-This change was insisted on by Heinemann to avoid any possible further libel claims.
+Instead of being set in Brunei, where Burgess had taught at the Sultan Omar Ali Saifuddin College, the location of the published book was moved to the fictional African state of Dunia.
+This and other changes were insisted on by Heinemann, to avoid any possible libel claims.

 While the suppression of The Worm and the Ring was not undertaken for reasons of politics or obscenity, it nevertheless prevented Burgess’s work from reaching a wide audience.
 As his career developed, he came to believe that literature should reflect all aspects of life, whether obscene or emetic, and he was quick in his public defence of boundary-pushing novels such as Last Exit to Brooklyn by Hubert Selby, and Naked Lunch by William S. Burroughs.
 As he wrote in a review of Milan Kundera: ‘All literature, even when it is bad, is subversive.’